Lokalise illustration for localization issues

 In-depth explanations for each option can be found in the documentation, but let’s discuss the most important ones:

-• Format.
-Here you may choose one of the file formats to use.
+• File format — here you may choose one of the file formats to use.
 These formats are separated by platform (Web, Android, iOS, Other).
-Therefore, if a key only has Web platform selected, it won’t be exported for Android (though you may export all keys regardless of their platform).
+Therefore, if a key only has the Web platform selected, it won’t be exported for Android (though you may export all keys regardless of their platform).

 Then, after setting up the options, click one of the buttons at the bottom of the screen:

-• Build only.
-Trigger all export webhooks and chosen integrations.
+• Build only — trigger all export webhooks and chosen apps.
 The archive won’t be downloaded to your PC.

-• Preview.
-Clicking this button allows you to preview the directory structure and contents of your translation files right in the browser.
+• Preview — clicking this button allows you to preview the directory structure and your translation file contents right in the browser.
 The archive won’t be downloaded, and nothing will be triggered.

 4. Finding duplicate translations

 When a team of developers works on the same project, they may end up producing duplicated translations.
-For example, you create a new page with a license agreement and add an “OK” button there.
+For example, you create a new page with a license agreement and add an “OK” button to it.
 Next, you have to create a translation key named “license_ok” with an “Ok” value.
 However, your fellow developer may also introduce another translation key, “accept”, with the same “Ok” value.
-It means that this value has to be translated twice which is not ideal.
+This means this value has to be translated twice, which is not ideal.
 Moreover, you may have multiple translation files for different platforms that have the same translation values but different key names.
-This may result in a total mess really quickly.
-But do not worry, Lokalise is here to save the day once again!
+This could result in a total mess really quickly.
+But not to worry, Lokalise is here to save the day once again!

 After opening the Duplicate finder, you will see all duplicated translations.
 Using the top menu controls, you can adjust the language and choose the platforms:

 There are two ways of dealing with duplicates: linking and merging.
-Therefore, let’s discuss these approaches separately.
+Therefore, we’ll discuss these approaches separately.

 Linking keys